swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 - Section 6.3.4, "The Authentication Statement", contained a requirement about how to process a received authentication context URI that was incorrect.
 This has been corrected.
 - A new section, 7.2.2, "Requesting SCAL2 Signature Activation Data", was added.
 This amendment describes how and when to request Signature Activation Data from an Identity Provider in order to enable a signature service to operate as a Qualified Signature Creation Device (QSCD).
 - Attribute release rules have been clarified in sections 2.1.2, "Service Providers" and 6.2.1, "Attribute Release Rules".
+- Section 2.1.2, "Service Providers", was updated to include a requirement for Service Providers communicating with a centralized discovery service.

 **Changes between version 1.3 and version 1.4:**